Woman sues Steven Tyler, alleging child sex assault in 1970s - NewsBreak

 Woman sues Steven Tyler, alleging child sex assault in 1970s

-LOS ANGELES (AP) — A woman who has previously said Steven Tyler had an illicit sexual relationship with her when she was a teenager is now suing the Aerosmith frontman for sexual assault, sexual battery and intentional infliction of emotional distress.
+A woman who has previously said Steven Tyler had an illicit sexual relationship with her when she was a teenager is now suing the Aerosmith frontman for sexual assault , sexual battery and intentional infliction of emotional distress.

 The lawsuit brought by Julia Misley was filed Tuesday under a 2019 California law that gave adult victims of childhood sexual assault a three-year window to file lawsuits for decades-old instances of assault.
 Saturday is the deadline to file such claims.